 Before Sarah Jessica Parker became the star of "Sex in the City," she played the long-suffering fiancee of Nicholas Cage... until he lost her in a poker game to James Caan right before their Vegas wedding.
 Funny, heart-breaking, and with irresistible Elvis Presley music, this is highly recommended.
 And the Hawaiian scenery may just inspire you to start planning to have your own honeymoon on the USA's 50th state.

 Although they never strayed far from Canarsie, Honeymooners Alice (Audrey Meadows) and Ralph Kramden (Jackie Gleason) proved through 39 episodes that you can live on love...and a bus driver's salary.
-And no one ever took his, "to the moon, Alice" seriously.
-Their friends and upstairs neighbors Ed Norton (Art Carney) and Trixie Norton (Joyce Randolph) offered a more traditional (but not nearly as comical) view of marriage.This DVD features the Premiere episode, "TV or Not TV," along with "Honeymooners Highlights" from the entire "Classic 39" series.
+And no one ever took his threat "to the moon, Alice" seriously.
+Their friends and upstairs neighbors Ed Norton (Art Carney) and Trixie Norton (Joyce Randolph) offered a more traditional (but not nearly as comical) view of marriage.This DVD features the premiere episode, "TV or Not TV," along with "Honeymooners Highlights" from the entire "Classic 39" series.

 Although the script is awful, actors Brittany Murphy and Ashton Kutcher are charming in this everything-has-to-go-wrong-on-our-honeymoon romp.
 Romantic Italy (Venice in particular) provides the backdrop for several scenes.

-Note: The beautiful and talented Murphy died in 2009.Continue to 5 of 7 below.
+Note: The beautiful and talented Murphy died in 2009.

 Thinking of honeymooning in a remote cottage by a lake, with no one around to interrupt you?
 You may think again after this fright fest.
 Rated R.